openactive-archive/api-dashboard/README.md

 Once you have the requisite ruby version, install gems using `bundle install`.
 Once installed you should be able to launch the application with the command `bundle exec rackup`.
 The application should be available at: `http://localhost:9292`.

 For the application to work you will also need to have a redis server running.
 The application will try to connect to the default redis host and port (`127.0.0.1:6379`).
-Alternatively you can specify the host and port with the environment variables `OA_REDIS_HOST` and `OA_REDIS_PORT`.
+Alternatively, you can specify the host and port with the environment variables `OA_REDIS_HOST` and `OA_REDIS_PORT`.
 NB the application reads these, and other environment variables in `config/environment.rb`.

 ## Tests